Harsh0707/DWP-TechTest/README.md

 - NAT Gateway: providing a managed network address translation (NAT) service to enable instances in private subnets to access the internet or other AWS services while keeping them isolated from the public internet.

-- VPC: The VPC & subnets are created within a Multi AZ's region with VPC flow logs enabled to keep track of IP traffic going to and from network interfaces in VPC, it is usefull in production environment.
+- VPC: The VPC & subnets are created within a Multi AZ's region with VPC flow logs enabled to keep track of IP traffic going to and from network interfaces in VPC, it is useful in production environments.

 - Security Groups: controlling inbound and outbound traffic to EC2 instances.